 But the reason I’m going to tell you about my various disorders is not completely self-indulgent.
-I’ve discovered a few things which no doctor ever told me (despite seeing plenty) and I thought it might be of interest to someone? somewhere?
+I’ve discovered a few things which no doctor ever told me, despite seeing plenty,1 and I thought it might be of interest to someone? somewhere?
 Scan the list below — if none apply to you, perhaps at least it might inspire you to look for a solution for your own health problems.

 - Headaches.
 I spent thirty years trying to work out why I got headaches.
 At first I thought the cause was tyramine, a chemical found mostly in cheese, chocolate, red wine and artificially fermented products.
-The other is a violent change in air pressure, either from low to high or vice versa (long-haul flights).
-The third, classic, cause is lack of water and the final one is work, which has definitely given me a few mind-clenchers.
+Then for many years I thought it might be changes in air-pressure.
+Nope.
+A classic cause of headaches is dehydration, which of course I’ve occasionally had, but that wasn’t it either.
+Another one is work, which has definitely given me a few mind-clenchers.
 Work was the cause of my grandmother’s migraines — she ended up having a brain haemorrhage (‘felt like an iron bar being pushed through my forehead’).
 If you get pounders, rule out all these (and your monthly cycle if you’re a woman) before proceeding to more exotic triggers.
 Don’t forget also that your gut is directly connected to your brain and that it literally has a mind of its own.

 - Backache.
 Usual causes — too much sitting, soft mattress (which I’ve always hated) and not enough exercise, all of which easy to deal with.
 Amazingly though, the cause of my worst back pains, including three agonising slipped disks, turned out to be constipation (pressure put on the spine by the gut).
 So…